Torsten Szabolcs Sandor

 Location independent with offices in Oslo and NYC

 Socius is a Google-funded adtech startup creating a new ad standard between programmatic and custom native ads.
 It is a turnkey ad builder which marries a brand’s own content from social with earned and paid media from influencers and articles.
 This creates unique 10x higher performing native ads that scale.
 It’s one of the most promising Nordic startups (Wired).
-Socius might be a young company, but we are already working with the biggest brands in the world including Condé Nast, Bild, Mastercard and the Berlin Film Festival.
-The company graduated from Axel Springer’s startup incubator and it’s latest fundraising round was led by 500 Startups.
+Socius has been working with the biggest brands in the world including Condé Nast, Bild, Mastercard and the Berlin Film Festival.
+The company graduated from Axel Springer’s startup incubator and its first investor was 500 Startups.

-I am the Chief Marketing Officer.
-My role includes developing the marketing strategy and creating all the outbound and inbound materials from scratch (including: website copy, one pagers, video, sales decks, email snippets, media list, communications Q&A documents, onboarding materials, etc).
+I used to be the Chief Marketing Officer.
+My role included developing the marketing strategy and creating all the outbound and inbound materials from scratch (including: website copy, one pagers, video, sales decks, email snippets, media list, communications Q&A documents, onboarding materials, etc).
 I played a crucial role in securing the next round of funding from Google.

 Product Marketing Manager